-BYU's Primrose International Viola Archive, named for eminent violist William Primrose (above0, informs and inspires violists--and others--worldwide.
+BYU's Primrose International Viola Archive, named for eminent violist William Primrose (above, informs and inspires violists—and others—worldwide.

 The viola, the underdog of the strings, is a peculiar musical instrument tuned a fifth below the violin.
 Properly played, the distinctive bottom string of a viola can bring unbidden tears to the eyes of an audience.
 But the viola’s position in the midst of the orchestra and the relative scarcity of major pieces written for the alto instrument has historically invoked a painful litany of jibes from higher-strung musicians.

 But on the fourth floor of BYU’s Harold B. Lee Library, the viola plays second fiddle to none.
 In fact, the Primrose International Viola Archive (PIVA), with more than 5,000 collected works, is the most comprehensive collection of materials related to the viola on the planet, a great resource and retreat for those musicians most often trod upon.